Traben-0/Entity_Model_Features/FEATURES.md

 - `shield.jem` # *plate, handle*
 - `elytra.jem` # *right_wing, left_wing*
 - `spin_attack.jem` # *box*
-- models not yet released in OptiFine such as the Breeze mob's various models
+- models not yet released in OptiFine

 ### EMF model exporting option

 This option will export in-game entity models if they are EMF compatible.

+#### Single model export
+> Just open EMF's in-game config GUI and navigate to: Models > All models > [model_name]
+>
+> and click the button: Export model as .jem file
+>
+> you will find your exported .jem file in the `[MC_DIRECTORY]/emf/export/` folder

+#### All models export

-open the EMF settings screen and open the `Tools` screen, you will then see a slider labelled `Export models`.
+>open the EMF settings screen and open the `Tools` screen, you will then see a slider labelled `Export models`.
 If you enable this option for all or unknown models and then leave the settings screen, the loading screen will then appear as the game reloads all resources *(including models)*
 EMF will then write details into the game log of all compatible entity models found during this reload.
+>

-Depending on what option you set for the setting EMF will either:
+>Depending on what option you set for the setting EMF will either:
-- do this for all models found in the game
+>- do this for all models found in the game
-- do this for all models found in the game that are not already known to OptiFine CEM *(i.e unknown models)*
+>- do this for all models found in the game that are not already known to OptiFine CEM *(i.e unknown models)*
-- just log the found models information including: part names, .jem file location, possible default pivots & other model values
+>- just log the found models information including: part names, .jem file location, possible default pivots & other model values
-- log this info **AND** create an example `.jem` model for the model and place it in `MC_DIRECTORY/emf/export/`.
+>- log this info **AND** create an example `.jem` model for the model and place it in `[MC_DIRECTORY]/emf/export/`.
   *(these models will have correct pivots boxes and texture uv's and are immediately ready for use in BlockBench)*

 ### ETFAnimationApi